MariusSchmid/hekate-gateway/docs/source/architecture.md

 # System Architecture
-Hekate system model is described in SysML using the SYSMOD as a modeling method.
+Hekate system model is described in SysML using SYSMOD as a modeling methodology.

 ## Problem Statement
 How can IoT device messages forwarded into the cloud with an affordable price and self-sufficient power supply?